bombchus/z64-music-wiki/docs/basic/overview.md

 To properly assign the instruments a sequence will use, it is necessary to determine which instrument inside the audiobank used corresponds to the equivalent MIDI program value.
 The [vanilla audiobank references](../../vanilla-reference/audiobanks){ target="__blank" }<small>:material-open-in-new: </small> wiki page contains a list of all audiobanks and their corresponding instruments and instrument assignment values.

-#### Assigning Instruments in MIDI
+### Assigning Instruments in MIDI
 In MIDI, instruments and percussion kits are assigned to a channel by sending a MIDI program change message to that channel.
 There may only be a single instrument or percussion kit assigned to a channel at any time.
 However, the channel's assigned instrument or percussion kit can be changed at any point by sending another MIDI program change message to the channel.
 MIDI program change messages have two bytes.
 The first byte of a MIDI program change message is the status byte with values ranging from 0xC0 to 0xCF.
 The first half-byte determines the message type; the second half-byte points to the MIDI channel the message is sent to.
 The status byte determines the channel the message is sent to.
 The second byte of a MIDI program change message is the data byte with values ranging from 0x00 (0) to 0x7F (127).
 The data byte determines what instrument or percussion kit the channel will use.
 Instruments may be set in any MIDI channel, while percussion kits may only be set in MIDI channel 10 as MIDI channel 10 is reserved solely for percussion kits.

 In MIDI, instruments and percussion kits are stored inside of banks.
 In the General MIDI 1.0 specification (which does not support MIDI bank select messages), bank 0 (0x00) contains only instruments with bank 128 (0x80) containing only percussion kits.
 Bank 0 is the default bank for all MIDI channels with bank 128 as the default bank in MIDI channel 10.

-#### Assigning Instruments in Sequences
+### Assigning Instruments in Sequences
 In *Ocarina of Time* and *Majora's Mask*, instruments, sound effects, and percussion kits are assigned to a channel with the sequence command 0xC1 (Set Instrument).
 There may only be a single instrument, sound effects, or percussion kit assigned to a channel at any given time.
 However, the channel's assigned instrument, sound effects, or percussion kit can be changed at any point by sending another sequence command of 0xC1 (Set Instrument).
 The sequence command 0xC1 (Set Instrument) only has a data byte with values ranging from 0x00 (0) to 0xFF (255).
 This data byte determines what instrument, sound effects, or percussion kit the channel will use.
 Instruments, sound effects, and percussion kits may be set in any sequence channel.
 However, unlike MIDI, sequence command 0xC1's instrument assignments for values 126 (0x7E) and 127 (0x7F) are reserved for sound effects and percussion kits respectively.

 In Ocarina of Time and Majora's Mask, instruments, sound effects, and percussion kits are stored inside of banks (commonly referred to as "audiobanks" or "soundfonts").
 Unlike MIDI, *Ocarina of Time* and *Majora's Mask* store instruments, sound effects, and percussion kits inside of a single bank.
-And while a sequence command for changing banks does exist, it can only load banks that are currently stored in RAM.
+And while a sequence command for changing banks does exist, it can only load banks that are currently loaded into RAM.

+### Assigning Appropriate MIDI Instruments
+Instruments in MIDI and in *Ocarina of Time* and *Majora's Mask* are not one-to-one.
+In MIDI, the "Strings" instrument has a MIDI program change value of 48 (0x30).
+In *Ocarina of Time* and *Majora's Mask*, the "Strings" instrument has an instrument assignment value dependent on the bank used by a sequence.
+Unlike in MIDI, in *Ocarina of Time* and *Majora's Mask*, it is also possible that the "Strings" instrument may not be present in a bank at all.
+As an example, in *Ocarina of Time* and *Majora's Mask*, bank 0x03 assigns the "Strings" instrument to a value of 10 (0x0A) or 11 (0x0B), while bank 0x02 does not contain the "Strings" instrument at all in either game and only contains ambient nature sounds.
+So, to make sure instruments, sound effects, and percussion kits are assigned to the proper channel in a sequence, it is required to adjust MIDI program change message values to match the assignment value of the counterpart chosen in the *Ocarina of Time* and *Majora's Mask* bank being used.

 ## Instrument Types
 In *Ocarina of Time* and *Majora's Mask* there are two different types of instruments: